 Chondrosarcoma is a rare type of cancer that usually begins in the bones, but can sometimes occur in the soft tissue near bones.
-The most common locations for chondrosarcoma tumors are in the pelvis, hip and shoulder.
-More rarely, the base of the skull is affected.
+Chondrosarcoma happens most often in the pelvis, hip and shoulder.
+More rarely, it can happen in the bones of the spine.

 - Increasing pain

-Ollier disease and Mafucci syndrome are conditions marked by an increased number of benign cartilage lesions (enchondromas) in the body.
-These lesions sometimes transform into chondrosarcoma.
+- Other bone diseases.
+Ollier's disease and Maffucci's syndrome are conditions that cause noncancerous bone growths (enchondromas) in the body.
+These growths sometimes transform into chondrosarcoma.

 Coping and support